QuantiusBenignus/blurt/NET_TRANSCRIBE.md

 ### Setup
 Speech is recorded on the local machine and sent over to a running instance of whisper.cpp [server](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server), typically on the local network.

-* To make the extension work in network transcription mode, one should change the **wsi** script with **netwsi**, either from the extension preferences, or by simply renaming the scripts.
+* To make the extension work in network transcription mode, one should configure the hostname and port of the server from the extension preferences.

-* **netwsi** can be found in this repository and should be placed in $HOME/.local/bin.
+* **wsi** can be found in this repository and should be placed in $HOME/.local/bin.

-* The IP and port number for the server should be entered in the configuration block of the script.
+* The IP and port number for the server can also be entered in the configuration block of the script (they can be different from the ones in the extension).
+* The fall back to the hostaname and port in the script, input any string starting with hyphen ('-') into the IP / hostname field in the extension preferences.

 * The script will check that a running server is present at the specified IP and complain if not found.
 To properly set up the server, please, look at its [documentation](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server)
 A typical invocation of the server executable would be something like this (can be placed in your .profile or set up as a startup program from the GNOME GUI):